 $100 per individual supervision

 “I was fortunate to have Danielle for a clinical supervisor for 10 months while in my first position as a mental health counselor.
 As a new clinician, I had a lot of insecurity and periodic overwhelm, and Danielle was consistently able to meet my needs and exceed my expectations.
 Danielle is simultaneously able to be nurturing and supportive yet also challenging, which creates the optimal conditions to learn and grow as a budding clinician.
-Danielle is well versed in a number of therapeutic modalities and is able to tailor her approach to her supervisee to meet his or her unique needs.
-She is also willing and open to engaging in the hard conversations about the challenges (and joys) of working in mental health.
+Danielle is well versed in a number of therapeutic modalities, and is able to tailor her approach to her supervisee to meet his or her unique needs.
+She is also willing and open to engage in the hard conversations about the challenges (and joys) of working in mental health.
 She is truly a remarkable supervisor and a gifted clinician.
 I am a better counselor having had the opportunity to work with her, and fully endorse her skills and expertise!” -R